 If you're interested in cheap airfares to Rotorua, we run regular special offers.
 You can sign up for low fare alerts to receive early notice of these offers.
 You can also sign up to receive regular email updates about cheap airfares, packages, competitions and exclusive offers.

 Geothermal attractions are the main reason to visit Rotorua, and these are bubbling and hissing all year round.
 But we'll let you into a secret: the colder temperatures of winter make everything steamier and more mysterious!
 Rainfall is spread evenly throughout the year, so biking and hiking are activities for any season.
 Summer's average high is 27°C; winter's average high is 16°C.

 How much will it cost

-Not including air travel and hotels, you should allow about NZD $100 to $150 a day per person for food and entertainment.
+This will depend on your tastes and what you want to do.
+As a rough guide, not including air travel and hotels, you should allow about NZD $150 to $200 a day per person for food and entertainment.

 *Flight times are based on the fastest route available.

 **Indirect flights may also be available for this route.